PeterTheobald/www.PeterTheobald.com/content/play/puzzle-hunt-2023-Mission-Improbable.md

 <div id="section_4" class="hidden">

 The players looked at the Fedex Tracking number and noticed that all of the letters are also the first letters of their Agent Code names.
-They used the numbers as indexes into their Agent Code names to spell out 'INOLDHEATERUNIT'.
+They used the numbers as indexes into their Agent Code names to spell out 'INOLDHEATUNIT'.

 In the old unused heater unit in the house the players found a large graphic poster of a collectibles toy box filled with Hot-Wheels cars with some unusual elements.